sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 2
 ### Summary
 I typed in the code.
 I used print function and some mathematical expressions.
 After I ran it, it showed the calculation result, too.
+# 2017-02-10
+## LPTHW: Exercise 4
+### Summary
+I typed in some variables.
+I used variables between the print functions.
+It shouwed numbers between them!!!